jebrus/DSC-180B-Final-Project/README.md

 3. Commit your changes (`git commit -am 'Add some YourFeature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Submit a pull request.

+### Acknowledgements
+Special thanks to Last.fm for allowing the use of their data in this project.